 However, in closed doors and in the name of love, the story was morbid.
 Our feelings and emotions in the name of “love” suddenly became intermixed to a conflicting zone of overstimulated repression (e.g., anger, frustration, etc.).
-Did our existence suddenly turn into a wargame of psychological suppression?
+Did our existence suddenly turned into a wargame of psychological suppression?

 The audience at the Salon of Paris in 1863 was too far from touching the matter of truth.
 In the same painting and in the background, a bather is enjoying herself at the river.
 Not only is her presence a symbolic gesture of renewal (water), but she reminds us of the essential values of humanism.
 Here, the woman possesses a mythological aura by her dreamy and flowing dress covering her whole body.
 In this modern painting, the feminine at the top with her white gown becomes an all-encompassing force between matter and goddess.
 Perhaps, these women are pointing to the allegory of Cupid and Psyche.
 The story of the struggle of the human soul to reach eternal bliss.
 The two women are important in this composition both suggest the situation of women in society and the idealization and the fantasy that kept women in (spiritual)exile.